NASA rover snaps ethereal 'mother of pearl' clouds glistening over Mars

-Mars has a lot of wind and dust devils, but, unlike Earth, it's not really famous for its clouds.
-That's one reason a collection of Martian cloud images from NASA's Curiosity rover is so stunning.
+Mars has a lot of wind and dust devils, but unlike Earth, it's not really famous for its clouds.
+That's one reason images of Martian clouds from NASA's Curiosity rover are so stunning.

 Scientists had noticed clouds starting to form on Mars earlier than expected, so this year they laid in wait to make sure Curiosity could capture the ethereal formations, some of which took on very colorful characteristics.